Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

 - `axis`: The axis that the std will be calculated.
 The default will consider the array to be flattened, works on any axis.

-If axis = 0, this will calculate the std along the vertical axis.
+If *axis = 0*, this will calculate the std along the vertical axis.

-If axis = 1, this will calculate the std along the horizontal axis.
+If *axis = 1*, this will calculate the std along the horizontal axis.

-If this is a tuple of ints, this will calculate the std along multiple axis.
+If this is a *tuple of ints*, this will calculate the std along multiple axis.

 - `dtype`: This is the type of data the std will calculate.